-- Yeak Laom Volcanic Lake – Peaceful Surrounds and very pleasant to walk around this 700,000 year-old volcanic crater lake in the Yeak Laom (Yaklom) Commune Protected Area.
+Peaceful Surrounds and very pleasant to walk around this 700,000 year-old volcanic crater lake in the Yeak Laom (Yaklom) Commune Protected Area.
 Visited on a Sunday so many locals were also visiting but the further you walk around the lake and away from the main entrance, fewer locals are inclined to walk, so you’ll find a quite patch to swim or have a picnic.
 (The cost has increased to 6,000R entry fee.)

-Take a stroll around this pretty lake, which is also about a couple of kilometres and stop off for a drink or meal as there’s many restaurants along the way.
+Take a stroll around this pretty lake, which is also about a couple of kilometres long.
+Stop off for a cooling refreshment or delicious Cambodian meal as there are many restaurants along the way.

-Although this hotel is supposed to only be 2 years old, the bathroom ceiling had a half-metre mouldy hole in the ceiling and continuously dripped water onto your head whilst on the toilet, especially as it rained a lot!
-Wi-fi wasn’t working although there was a strong signal.
-We were told “the wi-fi is broken and don’t know when it will be fixed.
+Wi-fi does not work and advised: “the wi-fi is broken and don’t know when it will be fixed.
 Go to the Backpacker’s Pad and use wi-fi there”, which is owned by the same people.
-Got the feeling that the wi-fi was intentionally off so that you are pushed to using the restaurant at the Backpacker’s Pad, which is also an avenue for the owner to sell his tours.
+Got the feeling that the wi-fi was intentionally off so that you are pushed to using the restaurant at the Backpacker’s Pad, which is also an avenue for the owner to flog his tours.

-Hired out on an hourly basis (maximum of 3 hours) and 2.
-Overnight rate.
-Draw your own conclusions on that one!
+Hired out on an hourly basis (maximum of 3 hours) – draw your own conclusion on that one.
+Or an overnight rate.

 Tip: At the time of writing, the Canadia Bank ATM’s did not charge a withdrawal fee.